Kleisli/Traduki/README.md

   --package-key        e.g. Vendor.Package

 DESCRIPTION:
-  After merging and exporting the xliff files of a package you can run xliff:update to add new translation units (-> state="new") and detect translation units where the content of the source language changed (-> state="needs-translation")
+  New translation units in the source language, are added to the target language xliff with state="new" and translation units where the content of the source language changed are attributed with state="needs-translation"

 ```